 Runge--Kutta methods have been used extensively to construct convolution quadrature methods c.f. \cite{LubichOstermann_RKcq,BanjaiLubich2011,BLM11,BanjaiMessnerSchanz,BanjaiKachanovska,BanjaiRieder,BanjaiLubich2019}.
-Crucial for the treatment of wave propagation and scattering problems is the A-stability of the underlying time scheme, which prohibits the use of multistep methods of order larger than $2$.
+Crucial for the treatment of wave propagation and scattering problems is the A-stability of the underlying time \brev stepping method, which prohibits the use of multistep methods of larger orders than $2$. \erev

 A-stable Runge-Kutta methods of arbitrary order yield effective convolution quadrature schemes, which often outperform their counterparts based on multistep methods \cite{B10}.

 The \emph{Runge--Kutta differentiation symbol} is defined by: